Welcome, friend.

 Some things about me

-I’m currently based in Vancouver, Canada.
-Contact me if you are around and fancy a coffee!
+I’m based in Vancouver, Canada.
+Contact me if you are around and fancy a coffee (or a ski sesh!).

-You can also find me on Twitter, or for the professionally inclined, LinkedIn.
+You can find me on Twitter, or LinkedIn.

 My favourite posts